keesiemeijer/php-basics-tutorial/README.md

 $animals = array( 'dog', 'cat', 'rabbit' );
 ```

 But where are the array keys?
-We are allowed to leave the keys out.
-PHP sees arrays without keys as if it has numbered array keys.
+We are allowed to leave the keys out because PHP sees arrays without keys as if it has numbered array keys.
 In this example the array keys are 0, 1 and 2.

 ```php
 $animals = array(